openstack/python-openstackclient/doc/source/command-objects/server-image.rst

 server image create
 -------------------

-Create a new disk image from a running server
+Create a new server disk image from an existing server

 .. program:: server image create
 .. code:: bash